EliottClavier/T-NSA-700/readme.md

 The names and IP addresses of the virtual machines are defined in a `vagrant/config.yml` file.
 You must create it.
 To do this :
 - In "vagrant" folder, rename `example.config.yml` in `config.yml`
 - Open the file and complete the IP addresses of the virtual machines.
-- Indicate true to the `main_vm` parms to get a Vm with Ansible on it ( in the template the VM called "terminal" has this option)
+- Indicate true to the `main_vm` parms to get a Vm with Ansible on it ( in the template, the VM called "terminal" has this option)

 ### Configuring Ansible secret